NGSchoolEU/ngs17/microbial-genomics/README.md

 ## Data files

 * Data is available for 16 isolates from 6 suspected XDR-TB cases.
 The study is described in “Clinical application of whole-genome sequencing to inform treatment for multidrug-resistant tuberculosis cases.
 J Clin Microbiol.
 2015 May;53(5):1473-83. doi: 10.1128/JCM.02993-14”. [https://www.ncbi.nlm.nih.gov/pubmed/25673793]
-* Due to file size constraints only one isolate sequence is included on the pen drive, the remaining sequence files are available from [http://www.ebi.ac.uk/ena/data/view/PRJEB6576] or locally on the local workshop server local.ngschool.eu.
-Note that these are in fastq.gz format, in order to use them here, gunzip the files and include the "-i fastq" switch on the tmap command line below.
+* Due to file size constraints only two isolate sequences are included initially, but the remaining sequence files are available from the local workshop server (see below).
 * We will use WGS data to predict drug resistance phenotypes and therefore inform treatment options.
 * Explore the data files here: